merenlab/merenlab.org/_posts/anvio/2015-05-01-installation.md

 ## Dependencies

 anvi'o has some dependencies, some of which will be taken care of the installer.
-However, you first need to make sure your system does have the following software (it is not as scary as it looks, you will be fine):
+However, you first need to make sure your system does have all the following software (it is not as scary as it looks, you will be fine):

 * [Chrome Web Browser](https://www.google.com/chrome/browser/desktop/).
-Chrome should be not only installed on your system, but unfortunately it should also be the default browser (otherwise everytime interactive interface pops up, you will need to copy-paste the address to a Chrome window). anvi'o does not support any other browser, and it will not perform optimally on others.
+Chrome should be not only installed on your system, but unfortunately it should also be the default browser (otherwise everytime interactive interface pops up, you will need to copy-paste the address to a Chrome window). anvi'o does not support any other browser, and __it will not perform optimally__ on others.

 * [Prodigal](http://prodigal.ornl.gov/) (go to your terminal, type `prodigal` if you get an error, you need to install it).
 Here is a quick way to install it (the first line will not work if you don't have wget, but you can get wget installed esily typing `sudo port install wget` if you are using MacPorts system on your Mac computer):